yiibu/web-monetization/docs/recommendations/balance-privacy-and-functionality.md

 Let’s first look at how different layers of privacy might work at the provider level.

-=== "Level 0"

-    *   **Level 0 **is akin to [what Coil offers](https://coil.com/p/sharafian/Doubling-Down-on-Privacy/cD_ZiwT2J) today.
+*   **Level 0** is akin to [what Coil offers](https://coil.com/p/sharafian/Doubling-Down-on-Privacy/cD_ZiwT2J) today.
 Users can browse the web in full confidence that their provider cannot see the sites they are visiting and that this obfuscation extends to its exchanges with both the wallet and publisher.
 As Coil isn’t gathering data, it cannot provide user-facing tools such as analytics, but users are free to install third-party browser extensions that do.

-=== "Level 1"

 *   At **Level 1,** users would opt-in to limited data collection.
 Doing so would unlock functionality such as charts that show their money has been spent, the ability to block sites they prefer not to pay, and boost payment to sites they most care about.
 The data collected to enable this would be clearly explained during opt-in, and users could at any time clear their history, or revert to Level 0.

-=== "Level 2"

-    *   At **Level 2 **users could opt-in to share additional data, maybe not in this case used directly by providers, but shared onward to publishers.
+ *   At **Level 2** users could opt-in to share additional data, maybe not in this case used directly by providers, but shared onward to publishers.
 This might unlock new APIs enabling publishers to better interface with users, track and anticipate their spend (or lack thereof if payment is blocked), or signal what perks are available.
 Although the specification doesn’t currently envision this sort of tie-in with providers (which could result in provider consolidation to “own” the API) the downstream user experience benefits make it worth considering.

 As the first provider, Coil has a unique opportunity to not only experiment with ways to achieve this at a technical level, but gain valuable insight into user sentiment, mental models, and comfort level with the trade-offs involved at each level.